About Us

 • Hillary Yoffe-Sharp

-Hillary has been an animal advocate her entire life.
+Hillary is a co-founder of CAPE and has been an animal advocate her entire life.
 She has saved countless animals in her work throughout Northern California, and she has served as a CAPE board member for 32 years.